Do I have to have an M.A. to apply for a doctoral program?

 Please see the GSAS Application Letters of Recommendation FAQ for more information.

-See the GSAS Application GRE, TOEFL, and IELTS FAQ for more information.
+See the GSAS Application TOEFL and IELTS FAQ for more information.

 7) Transcript.
 An unofficial, electronic copy of your transcript is acceptable for the application process.
 If admitted, you will need to provide an official, hard copy of your transcript before matriculation.